My Controversy with Calvin

 We know God’s love, it have believed;

-Unless he to the end endures.
+Unless they to the end endure.

 Scripture says a man believes